 By in large we don’t show the anguish expressed in Psalm 143 to each other, so it’s comforting to know that not only do genuine believers fall into the pits of depression but that they can go to God from that dark place and find light again.

 My young conclusions about dealing with suffering were wrong.
 Christians do hurt.
 Christians do grieve and it is entirely appropriate — in fact necessary — to take that hurt to God.

 That’s what Psalm 143 is about.
 It’s about being in the deepest blackest pit of despair and finding God anyway.
 It’s about depression, but the particular depression and anguish you feel when you’re confronted with the consequences of your sin.

 Let me give you a disclaimer here.
 While this Psalm is largely applicable to dealing with depression, it is not a panacea such that once you understand it you will never be depressed again.

 There are kinds of depression for which you ought to seek medical or professional help.
-What this Psalm is about is those times in our lives when we realize we are not the people we ought to be, when we realize anew the depths to which we can be selfish and unloving, when we realize that we are broken, defeated sinners and when we find despite our best intentions and strongest efforts we have sinned again and that sin had consequences and the consequences hurt.
+This Psalm is about those times in our lives when we realize we are not the people we ought to be, when we realize anew the depths to which we can be selfish and unloving, when we realize that we are broken, defeated sinners and when we find despite our best intentions and strongest efforts we have sinned again and that sin had consequences and the consequences hurt.
 This Psalm is about that deep dark black pit of knowing I failed — again — and finding hope.